ccmdesign/daigest/docs/deploy-vercel.md

 3. From the repository root, run `vercel` and follow the prompts.
 4. Subsequent updates use `vercel deploy`.

-The provided `vercel.json` pins the runtime to Node 18, increases memory to 1.5 GB, and allows up to 60 s execution.
+The provided `vercel.json` bumps memory to 1.5 GB and allows up to 60 s execution.

 ## 4. Scheduling (Optional)